CiscoTestAutomation/genie/docs/blitz/design/actions/actions_list.rst

  * ``device`` the name of the device.
  * ``start`` and ``end`` represent states a device can be in.
- * ``sequences`` is a list of steps that can be executed to interact with the interface.
+ * ``sequence`` is a list of steps that can be executed to interact with the interface.

 In turn, each step in sequences must be declared with the following keywords: